 I was born and raised in Pocatello, but moved away right after high school.
 I’ve returned to Idaho many times since then, but I’ve avoided Pocatello because I fear how I will be treated because I am a trans woman.
 I would like to return someday knowing that the law protects me and, even more importantly, that the people of Pocatello value fairness and equality.

 I support the nondiscrimination ordinance because it’s nobody’s business who I love off the clock.
 As a TV journalist, it’s not right that I should be afraid to be in public with my partner, and it’s not right that I should be afraid I will get fired if anyone finds out who I spend my time with after work.
 Why should my quality of work be determined by who I choose to share my life with?

 I got valuable insight as a member of the media, reporting on the ordinance hearings.
 I learned there are far too many people in this city afraid every day for something others should have no say about.

 I am often afraid to speak out on this issue.
 I’m afraid viewers will harass me (or worse) or submit their opinions of me to our station, but I am most afraid others will not see that it gets better.
 There is a great support system in Pocatello.
 If one person sees me making a difference, even while I’m feeling endangered in a high-profile position, it’s worth it.

-We are really happy and want to thank our friends who are writing about the best casino offers available online at bestonlinecasinooffers.net, who are also supporting us and our cause despite their completely different website and topics.
+A big thank to their friends who are writing about the best casino offers available online at bestonlinecasinooffers.net, who are also supporting them and their cause despite their completely different website and topics.